Skip to content

 With 1.35 million tech startups around the world, technology is indeed a primary catalyst for change in this world.

-Despite the fact that almost all tech sales organizations today offer training, most aren't interactive, tend to be boring, and thus not effective for the organization, or the trainees.
 In fact, just 12% of employees claim that they use the knowledge acquired through training to do their job.

 So, how can tech sales organizations unlock value in their L&D programs and build their tech sales teams' skills over time?